 The range of global communication activities is extensive indeed.
-At one end of the spectrum is the large group of developing, or peripheral, nations concerned about basic communication infrastructures, such as the introduction of radio or telephone services.
-At the other end are core nations, some of which have been industrialized for over a century and others are concerned about their own survival in the rapidly evolving information age.
-They do not want to become information colonies of other nations.
+At one end of the spectrum is the large group of developing, or peripheral, nations concerned with basic communication infrastructures, such as the introduction of radio or telephone services.
+At the other end are the core nations, some of which have been industrialized for over a century while others are concerned with their own survival in the rapidly evolving information age and do not want to become information colonies of other nations.
 Communication issues related to mergers, transnational data flows, computers, censorship, privacy, and employment in cultural industries are central policy concerns for several industrialized nations, particularly across Europe.
-This is highlighted by the fact that today more than 50 percent of the US gross national product (GNP) depends on informationbased services and industries.
-This means that future high skilled employment is directly related to the ability to supply all aspects of the information chain - hardware, software, and research and development - necessary to participate and be a net winner in the information age.
+This is highlighted by the fact that today more than 50 percent of the US gross national product (GNP) depends on information-based services and industries.
+This means that future highly skilled employment will be directly related to the ability to supply all aspects of the information chain - hardware, software, and research and development - that are necessary to participate and to be a net winner in the information age.

-Clearly, for Western core nations, such as Canada, France, Switzerland, Australia, the Nordic countries and others, the notion is that they may become electronic colonies of the US.
-This represents a serious threat and challenge to their culture, identity, and employment opportunities in the communication sector.
-It is forcing a rethinking of national media philosophies and public support, including subsidies to the arts.
+Clearly, for Western core nations such as Canada, France, Switzerland, Australia, the Nordic countries, and others the fear is that they may become electronic colonies of the United States.
+This represents a serious threat and challenge to their culture and identity, and to their employment opportunities in the communication sector.
+It is forcing these countries to rethink their national media philosophies and public support, including subsidies to the arts.
 Issues related to national sovereignty, culture, language, and electronic colonialism are once again raising questions about the appropriate role of government intervention, fiscal assistance to cultural industries, and media ownership regulations.
-The emergence of the electronic newspaper, interactive cable, the internet, smartphones, and direct satellite broadcasting is raising questions about the role of regulation and the concept of national borders or boundaries Although the specific questions may differ, the basic issues are not far removed from the scope of concerns that peripheral nations experience about their communication disparities and problems.
+The emergence of the electronic newspaper, interactive cable services, the Internet, smartphones, and direct satellite broadcasting is raising questions about the role of regulation and the concept of national borders or boundaries Although the specific questions may differ, the basic issues are not far removed from the scope of concerns of peripheral nations in relation to their communication disparities and problems.

 Another issue for industrialized countries relates to the growing conflict between economic and national security imperatives.
 From the beginning, competitive and commercial pressures have affected information flows as media outlets tried to silence the voices of their competitors.
-Today, the major supporters of the free-flow philosophy are governments responding to pressures from multinational corporate interests, ranging from American Express to Microsoft, IBM, and Time Warner that are seeking to protect or extend their corporate and not necessarily US national interests.
-What is good for IBM in selling computer systems to Iran, China, Russia, or Venezuela for example, may not necessarily be good for the national, or indeed international, interests of the United States.
+Today, the major supporters of the free-flow philosophy are governments responding to pressures from multinational corporate interests - from American Express to Microsoft, IBM, and Time Warner - that are seeking to protect or to extend their corporate (and not necessarily US national) interests.
+What is good for IBM in selling computer systems to Iran, Cuba, China, or Venezuela, for example, may not necessarily be good for the national, or indeed international, interests of the United States.
 Yet these corporations and their advertising agencies rely on open borders and open markets, backed by the World Trade Organization, in order to compete effectively in the global economy.